Mathematical Economics, BA

 NOTE: These MATH and ECON courses count toward the MATH and ECON electives.

-If ECON 103 Statistics for Economists is taken, one additional ECON or MATH course from the following: MATH 546 Probability Theory, MATH 547 Stochastic Processes, ECON 104 Econometrics, ECON 221 Econometric Forecasting, or ECON 222 Advanced Econometric Techniques and Applications.
+If ECON 103 Statistics for Economists is taken, one additional ECON or MATH course from the following: MATH 546 Advanced Probability, MATH 547 Stochastic Processes, ECON 104 Econometrics, ECON 221 Econometric Forecasting, or ECON 222 Advanced Econometric Techniques and Applications.